 \subsubsection{Graph Convolutional Neural Network (GCNN)}

-With the voting graph, we engineer learnable features and train a Graph Convolutional Neural Network (GCNN) to create vector embeddings for each node.
-Importantly, this method is not limited to low \emph{k}-anonymity conditions with extensive wallet re-use (a situation that we do have), rather, because the method generates embeddings for all nodes, including singletons, it is potentially effective against all graphs, including \emph{k}-anonymous ones.
+With a large voting graph, we engineer learnable features and train a Graph Convolutional Neural Network (GCNN) to create vector embeddings for each node and its edge connections.
+Since there are any number of possible custom GCNNs tailored for self-supervised node classification tasks on graphs, each with a multitude of interchangeable layers for various tasks, we designed the mechanism inductively with iterative testing against the dataset.
+We proceed experimentally and use any tools and techniques that work well.
+For instance, above we used a deep feedforward neural network architecture to learn the parameters and then clustered with a Random Forest, which also worked well.
+In general, as Simon Prince notes \cite{prince_understanding_2024}, most overparameterized deep models work well, despite vast differences in algorithm architecture and mathematical approach.

-There are any number of possible custom Graph Convolutional Neural Networks (GCNNs) tailored for node classification tasks on graphs, with a multitude of interchangeable layers for various tasks.
 For our method, the first few steps are relatively straightforward.
-First, construct a voting graph where known (labelled) voters and re-used wallets are combined into single nodes with multiple edges to proposal nodes (we use a multi- or hyper-graph to accommodate multiple edges from each node).
-Second, we engineer features to learn higher dimensional vector embeddings on all nodes.
-We use a simple reconstruction loss (Mean Squared Error or MSE) for training the GCNN.
-Third, we use the node embeddings to conduct a \emph{k}-means vector clustering on unknown nodes.
-We then propagate the most common label associated with each cluster to relabel the actual, lower dimensional nodes to form the sybil cluster.
-Finally, we take the relabelled similarity graph and combine nodes with their labels in each cluster to form a higher dimensional, reduced-size graph.
-The resulting graph is an inductive prediction of sybil nodes.
+First, construct a voting graph where known (labelled) and unknown voters are combined into single nodes with multiple edges to proposal nodes (we use a multi- or hyper-graph to accommodate multiple edges from each node).
+Second, we engineer features to learn higher dimensional vector embeddings on all nodes (this is the encoder).
+We use a simple reconstruction loss (Mean Squared Error or MSE) to capture node features for training the GCNN (we do not use a more conventional classification training loss like cross-entropy because we do not know the Sybil classes \emph{a priori}).
+Third, we use the node embeddings to conduct a \emph{k}-means vector clustering on unknown nodes (this is the decoder).
+We then propagate the most common label associated with each cluster to relabel the actual, lower dimensional nodes to form the Sybil cluster (this is also a type of MaxPooling layer for dimensionality reduction).
+Finally, we take the relabelled similarity graph and combine nodes with their labels in each cluster to form a higher dimensional, but reduced-size graph (upscaling).
+The resulting graph is an inductive prediction of Sybil nodes.